marc peter keane

 My artwork is all related in one way or another to gardens and nature.
 Ceramics, bontei tray gardens, and large-scale installations are some of the ways that has been expressed.

 I am also a researcher and educator.
-For many years I taught in the Department of Environmental Design at the Kyoto University of Arts and Design, and presently am a fellow at Cornell University’s East Asia Program, Columbia University’s Institute for Medieval Japanese Studies, and the Research Center for Japanese Garden Art, Kyoto.
+I taught in the Department of Environmental Design at the Kyoto University of Arts and Design, as well as Cornell University, and am presently a fellow at the Research Center for Japanese Garden Art, Kyoto.
 I have lectured extensively throughout the United States, England, and Japan.